Newell Brands (NASDAQ:NWL) Issues Q2 2021 Earnings Guidance

-Newell Brands (NASDAQ:NWL) issued an update on its second quarter 2021 earnings guidance on Friday morning.
-The company provided EPS guidance of 0.410-0.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.410.
+Newell Brands (NASDAQ:NWL) updated its second quarter 2021 earnings guidance on Friday.
+The company provided earnings per share guidance of 0.410-0.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.410.
 The company issued revenue guidance of $2.50 billion-$2.58 billion, compared to the consensus revenue estimate of $2.38 billion.Newell Brands also updated its FY 2021 guidance to 1.630-1.730 EPS.

+NWL has been the subject of a number of analyst reports.
+Jefferies Financial Group upgraded shares of Newell Brands to a buy rating and set a $28.00 price objective for the company in a report on Monday, January 4th.
+Bank of America raised shares of Newell Brands from a neutral rating to a buy rating and lifted their price objective for the stock from $24.00 to $27.00 in a research report on Friday, January 8th.
+Truist lifted their price objective on shares of Newell Brands from $25.00 to $30.00 in a research report on Tuesday, February 16th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Newell Brands from $24.00 to $26.00 and gave the stock a hold rating in a research report on Monday.
+Finally, JPMorgan Chase & Co. lifted their price objective on shares of Newell Brands from $26.00 to $28.00 and gave the stock a neutral rating in a research report on Friday, April 16th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and three have assigned a buy rating to the stock.
+Newell Brands currently has a consensus rating of Hold and an average target price of $24.80.

-Newell Brands (NASDAQ:NWL) last issued its quarterly earnings data on Thursday, April 29th.
-The company reported $0.30 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.13 by $0.17.
+Newell Brands (NASDAQ:NWL) last posted its quarterly earnings results on Thursday, April 29th.
+The company reported $0.30 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.13 by $0.17.
 Newell Brands had a negative net margin of 1.11% and a positive return on equity of 17.83%.
-The firm had revenue of $2.29 billion for the quarter, compared to the consensus estimate of $2.07 billion.
-During the same quarter in the previous year, the firm earned $0.09 EPS.
+The company had revenue of $2.29 billion for the quarter, compared to analyst estimates of $2.07 billion.
+During the same quarter in the previous year, the firm posted $0.09 earnings per share.
 The company’s quarterly revenue was up 21.3% compared to the same quarter last year.
-Sell-side analysts forecast that Newell Brands will post 1.71 earnings per share for the current year.
+On average, equities research analysts predict that Newell Brands will post 1.71 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Monday, March 15th.
-Investors of record on Friday, February 26th were paid a $0.23 dividend.
+The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
+Investors of record on Friday, February 26th were issued a dividend of $0.23 per share.
+The ex-dividend date of this dividend was Thursday, February 25th.
 This represents a $0.92 dividend on an annualized basis and a yield of 3.38%.
-The ex-dividend date was Thursday, February 25th.
-Newell Brands’s dividend payout ratio (DPR) is presently 54.12%.
+Newell Brands’s dividend payout ratio is currently 54.12%.

-NWL has been the subject of a number of recent analyst reports.
-Bank of America upgraded shares of Newell Brands from a neutral rating to a buy rating and lifted their target price for the stock from $24.00 to $27.00 in a research note on Friday, January 8th.
-Jefferies Financial Group upgraded shares of Newell Brands to a buy rating and set a $28.00 price objective for the company in a research note on Monday, January 4th.
-JPMorgan Chase & Co. lifted their price objective on shares of Newell Brands from $26.00 to $28.00 and gave the company a neutral rating in a research note on Friday, April 16th.
-Zacks Investment Research cut shares of Newell Brands from a strong-buy rating to a hold rating and set a $28.00 price objective for the company. in a research note on Monday, February 8th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Newell Brands from $24.00 to $26.00 and gave the company a hold rating in a research note on Monday.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the company.
-The company has an average rating of Hold and a consensus price target of $24.80.

 Newell Brands, Inc engages in the manufacture, marketing, and sale of consumer and commercial products.
 It operates through the following segments: Appliances and Cookware; Commercial Solutions, Home Solutions; Learning and Development; and Outdoor and Recreation.
 The Appliances and Cookware segment designs, manufactures, sources, markets and distributes a diverse line of household products.